Extremal problems about the order and size of nonhamiltonian locally linear graphs: Introduction

+By definition, Locally linear graphs represent a particular type of locally traceable graphs, while they generally do not qualify as locally Hamiltonian graphs, reflecting a notable structural restriction.
+Graphs with this local condition have been of interest for decades.
+In 1989, Parsons and Pisanski~\cite{P-P} investigated the topological properties of such graphs.
+Subsequently, Laskar and Mulder~\cite{L-M} characterized all locally linear graphs that are free of 3-suns, and also considered cases where $G[N(v)] = P_k$ for $k \leq 4$.
+For broader results on neighborhood-induced substructures, see~\cite{2,3,4,6,7,CRR2025,WY2025}.

-Determining the minimum order of a graph satisfying locally $\mathcal{P}$ is a classical problem in graph theory.
-Pareek \cite{1} showed that the maximum degree of a non-Hamiltonian locally Hamiltonian graph is at least $8$.
-Furthermore, from this it follows that the minimum order of a non-Hamiltonian locally Hamiltonian graph is 11.
-Pareek and Skupień \cite{P-S2} deduce that the smallest non-Hamiltonian locally Hamiltonian graph is the graph with eleven vertices and twenty-seven edges.
-In 2016, de Wet and van Aardt \cite{JWS} obtained the minimum order of a nontraceable locally traceable graph.
-They also proved the minimum order of a nontraceable locally hamiltonian graph is $14.$ These two results answer the two questions raised by Pareek and Skupień \cite{P-S2}.
-By using Theorem 2.4 in \cite{JWS}, we can deduce that the minimum order of a nonhamiltonian locally traceable graph is $7.$ The main purpose of this article is to investigate the minimum order of a nonhamiltonian locally linear graph.
-One of our results is as follows.
+A fundamental problem in this field is to find the minimal possible order of a graph that is locally $\mathcal{P}$ yet fails to globally satisfy property $\mathcal{P}$.
+In an inaugural investigation, Pareek and Skupie\'{n}~\cite{P-S2} established the smallest possible order for a locally hamiltonian graph that does not possess hamiltonicity.
+Subsequently, de Wet and van Aardt~\cite{JWS} demonstrated that the smallest nontraceable locally traceable graph consists of 14 vertices.
+They further validated that this lower bound holds for nontraceable locally hamiltonian graphs, thereby resolving two unresolved questions posed in~\cite{P-S2}.
+Additionally, by invoking Theorem 2.4 of~\cite{JWS}, it is derivable that the minimal order for a nonhamiltonian locally traceable graph equals seven.
+The present paper focuses on determining the minimum order of nonhamiltonian graphs that are locally linear.
+One of our central results is stated below.